Sign Up Free

 March 2024 brought the Dencun upgrade (Deneb on the consensus layer, Cancun on execution), and it marked a turning point in how Ethereum thinks about scaling.
 The centerpiece was EIP-4844, known as proto-danksharding, which introduced a new data type called "blobs."

-Blobs are temporary data packets attached to blocks.
+Why does this matter to you?
+Because blobs are what made Layer 2 networks affordable to use.
+They are temporary data packets attached to blocks.
 Layer 2 rollups use them to post compressed transaction data back to Ethereum for security, but at a fraction of the cost of regular transaction data.
 The impact was immediate: Layer 2 transaction fees dropped by 90 to 95% almost overnight.
 A transaction on Arbitrum or Optimism that previously cost $0.50 to $3.00 suddenly cost $0.01 to $0.10.

 Pectra and Fusaka: 2025's Double Upgrade